Homemade Twix Bars

 - 2 cups flour

-- 20 ounces Kraft caramels, unwrapped of course!
+- 20 ounces Werther's Original Chewy caramels, unwrapped of course!

 - 3 tablespoons heavy cream

 - For the crust: Preheat oven to 350°.
-Line 9″ x 13″ pan with nonstick foil.
+Line 9" x 13" pan with nonstick foil.
 Set aside.

-- Using a pastry blender cut butter into sugar.
-Use fingers to break up butter, till mixture resembles cornmeal.
+- Using a pastry blender cut butter into the sugar.
+Use fingers to break up the butter, till the mixture resembles cornmeal.